 The project explores creative ways to turn byproducts of the vegetable industry into high-quality products by making smart use of the natural characteristics of vegetables.
 It demonstrates that the use of byproducts and rejected vegetables can go far beyond making boring soups and sauces.
 At the same time, it educates the consumer about what’s inside our food and questions their perception of certain products.

-The STROOOP! project started in January 2016, when I was preparing dinner.
+The STROOOP! project started when I was preparing dinner.
 I took some sweet potatoes out of the oven and saw a kind of caramel-like substance running out of the potatoes.
 It fascinated me that something we perceive as a ‘healthy vegetable’ could be so easily turned into something extremely sweet that we would see as unhealthy.